dratkevich/FakeEquatable/README.md

 ```
 In order to do so
-1. Create a mock class that corresponds to `SomeOutput` and `HasInvocations` like this:
+1. Create a mock class that corresponds to `SomeOutput` and `HasInvocations`:

 ```swift
 final class MockSomeOutput: SomeOutput, HasInvocations {